Pyprohly/reddit-api-doc-notes/docs/api-reference/submission.rst

    Value is `remove not spam` if `spam` parameter was `false`.

    Value is `confirm spam` if a removal was made with the `spam` parameter as `false` then again with the `spam` parameter as `true`.
-If the order is reversed then the the note will be `remove not spam`.
+If the order is reversed then the the note will be `remove not spam`."
-   "
    "spam","Becomes `true` if `spam` parameter was `true`."

 Extra attributes for posts only: